msakai/bnn-verification/miplib2024_submission/additional_files/README.md

 |MNIST-back-image|73|![](images/bnn_mnist_back_image_73_label5.png)|5|

-With the five images and four norm combinations, there are 20 problems.
+With the five images and four norm combinations, there are 20 problems in total.

 The file names of problem instances are in the following form: